PipesAndFiltersProject/ProcessorNode/README.md

 ## Implementation

 ProcessorNode has been implemented in standard C++ version 17.
 Implementation is compiler and OS independent.
+Implementation is inside C++ namespace `OHARBase`.

 ### Communication and Packages